-In Naples, Malfaldine are traditionally prepared with light simple sauces such as ‘malfaldine con ricotta in bianco’ which contains sheep’s milk ricotta, lard and pecorino cheese or ‘con ceci’ with chickpeas or with Tropea onion sauce.
-However, you can also find them served with seafood or meat sauces.
+Neapolitans traditionally prepare Malfaldine pasta with light simple sauces such as ‘malfaldine con ricotta in bianco’ which contains sheep’s milk ricotta, lardo and pecorino cheese or ‘con ceci’ with chickpeas or with Tropea onion sauce.
+However, you can also find it with seafood or meat sauces.

-In Sicily Mafaldine are often baked in a ‘timballo’ or made with swordfish or with anchovies, tomato paste, pine nuts and raisins.
-In Puglia, malfaldine are used to celebrate St Joseph’s day (March 19th), which is also father’s day in Italy, with a dish called ‘La barba di San Giuseppe’ meaning St Joseph’s beard!
-The Mafaldine are supposed to represent ‘the beard’!
+In Sicily, Mafaldine is often baked in a ‘timballo’ or made with swordfish or with anchovies, tomato paste, pine nuts and raisins.
+In Puglia, They cook malfaldine to celebrate St Joseph’s day (March 19th), which is also father’s day in Italy.
+For that occasion, they make a dish called ‘La barba di San Giuseppe’ meaning St Joseph’s beard!
+The Mafaldine is supposed to represent ‘the beard’!
 The first recipe I made for this pasta here on the blog was with fresh tuna and sundried tomatoes.
 It’s a perfect summer pasta dish.

-Whichever way you eat them I’m sure that Malfaldine will become a favourite pasta of yours.
+Whichever way you eat this pasta, I’m sure that Malfaldine will become a favourite of yours.
 The shape of the pasta makes it difficult for the sauce to drop off, so the pasta collects the sauce deliciously, ready to go into your mouth!
 Are you feeling hungry now?
 Then it’s time to make a plate of malfadine!